-LVS Oxford, is developing a reputation as a centre of excellence for autism having already held two conferences for professionals working with young autistic people.
-The previous conferences were specifically about how to manage health challenges in girls with autism, and more conferences are planned to help share expertise amongst those who work or live alongside young people with autism.
+LVS Oxford is developing a reputation as a centre of excellence for autism having already held two workshops for professionals working with young autistic people.
+The previous workshops were specifically about how to manage health challenges in girls with autism, and more workshops are planned to help share expertise amongst those who work or live alongside young people with autism.

 Head of School at LVS Oxford, Louisa Allison-Bergin, said: "As a centre for excellence in autism, LVS Oxford aims to improve the quality of support given to young people with autism.
 Self-harm is an issue for many young people.
 We hope this important training for professionals and parents will help those supporting them to feel more confident about the strategies they are using, and the professional help that is available to them and the young people in their care."